LcfherShell/BadFilter.js/README.md

 **BadFilter.js** offers two powerful components:
 - **FilterBadWord Class**: The brains of the operation!
 This utility class is responsible for filtering unwanted words from your text.
-- **filters_badword Class**: A lightweight wrapper around `FilterBadWord` for easier, more streamlined usage.
+- **filters_badword Function**: A lightweight wrapper around `FilterBadWord` for easier, more streamlined usage.
 Think of it as the "express mode" for your text-filtering needs!

 With these components, you can easily cleanse your text, ensuring a respectful, safe online environment. 🚀✨